 Residents of long-term care facilities tend to be a high risk, vulnerable population to illness due to weakened immune systems and other health conditions.

-As per the Province of Ontario announcement on Stage 2 Re-Opening, select services within Personal Service Settings (PSS) will be allowed to reopen on June 12, 2020.
 The following guidance provides operators with support in the re-opening process and provides direction to ensure the risk to employees and clients of contracting Covid-19 is minimal.

 Personal services settings provide non-medical procedures designed to enhance a person's appearance or sense of well-being, such as hair styling, manicures, and tattooing.
 The Porcupine Health Unit inspects these facilities to ensure that the public is safe from the transmission of blood-borne diseases, such as hepatitis and HIV/AIDS.